Freedom of speech is shifting under the Trump administration. We're exploring how

 Tune in to NPR and visit NPR.org every day this week for in-depth stories on "The State of the First Amendment: The Right From Which All Other Rights Flow."

-"We now have more members who are willing to help us publicize the club, attach their faces to the club, and be outwardly and openly conservative than we did before the election," says Miguel Muniz, President of the College Republicans at UC Berkeley.
+"We now have more members who are willing to help us publicize the club, attach their faces to the club, and be outwardly and openly conservative than we did before the election," says Miguel Muniz, president of the College Republicans at the University of California, Berkeley.

 Loading...